enthus1ast/nimja/readme.md

   blocks can have arbitrary names

-  currently the extends must be on the FIRST LINE!
+  extend must be the first token in the template, only comments `{# Some foo #}` and strings are permitted to come before it.
 #}